 Note: Some Rift S content may require a computer that exceeds Oculus’s minimum or recommended specs.
 Please refer to the recommended specs when browsing content in the Oculus Store.

-To set up your Oculus Rift S or Rift, you'll need to download the Oculus app on your PC.
-Before you install the Oculus app, check to make sure that your hard drive has sufficient disk space.
+To set up your Oculus Rift S or Rift, you'll need to download the Oculus app on your Windows PC.
+The Oculus app requires approximately 10gb of space on your hard drive to install.
+Check to make sure that you have enough space on your C: drive.

 To download and install the Oculus app on your computer: